 The GÉANT IPR Policy applies to IP generated within the GÉANT project, including open source software.
 It also provides related recommendations and rules which are made concrete in the present document through practical and actionable instructions.
 The policy is available at [GN_IPRPolicy].
 The IPR Policy seeks to establish a framework for the intellectual property (IP) generated by the GÉANT project.
 It applies to all project participants of the GN5-n project and any other EC-funded GÉANT projects and provides practical and useful guidance in the area of IPR.
 Most importantly, the IPR Policy aims to establish a cooperation modus operandi and proper protection as well as fair use with regard to any IP created by GÉANT projects.
 The IPR Policy also aims to apply the principles of findability, accessibility, interoperability and reusability (FAIR) in the use of the project IP.
 The IPR Policy has been binding from the moment of its approval by the General Assembly and as of the start of the GN5-1 project (January 2023).

-What is important from a software development perspective is that there is a software composition analysis (SCA) tool that allows a software scan to check and verify the licences of used components and determine which licence shall be used.
+From a software development perspective, it is important that there is a software composition analysis (SCA) tool that allows a software scan to check and verify the licences of used components and determine which licence shall be used.

 Failure to comply with OSS licence terms can have significant legal and monetary consequences, hence due diligence is required.
 The IPR Policy emphasises the importance of IP protection, introduces the GÉANT IP Register where project results will be documented, and highlights the significance and necessity of having the code scanned with an SCA tool to ensure licence compliance and compatibility.
 It also highlights the role of the IPR Coordinator in supporting project participants with the licence selection process.